anateodoru/factorial-qa-testing/README.md

 During this step I verified if entering integer type inputs will display a result and if any other type of inputs (string type, symbol type, float type) will show an error message.
 I also checked if mistakenly entering blank spaces in front/in the middle/after the number has any effect on the result and if trying to calculate a number starting with "0" or "0" itself will display a result or an error message.

-As a final test, I verified if larger numbers will eventually display a result such as "Infinity" and if four-digit numbers will display an error message.
+As a final test, I verified if larger numbers will eventually display a result such as "Infinity" and if four-digits numbers will display an error message.

 Performing the test run for this suite had the following results: